hynek/svcs/README.md

 ### Containers

-A **`svcs.Container`** uses a registry to lookup registered types and uses that information to create instances and to take care of their life cycles:
+A **`svcs.Container`** uses a `svcs.Registry` to lookup registered types and uses that information to create instances and to take care of their life cycles:

 ```python
 >>> container = svcs.Container(reg)